futagoza/efe/README.md

 An enhanced version of [fs-extra](https://github.com/jprichardson/node-fs-extra)<br>

 # note
-All properties from 'fs' and methods from 'fs-extra' are shallow cloned when this module is required for the first time, which means extending this modules exports will not affect either of those modules.
+All properties from [fs-extra](https://www.npmjs.com/package/fs-extra) are shallow cloned when this module is required for the first time, which means extending this module's exports will not affect the use of `fs-extra` from anywhere else.

 # install